NebulousLabs/Sia/siag/README.md

 Three keyfiles will be created, and two are required to spend any of the assets sent to the address.

-Finally, you can print information about a key by running `siag keyinfo -f myKeyFile.siakey`.
+Finally, you can print information about a key by running `siag keyinfo myKeyFile.siakey`.
 This will print the address that the key unlocks, as well as the multisig settings of the key.